 Why was anybody invading at all?

-In the meantime, I'll leave you with my favourite quote.
+Thanks for reading, and until we meet again, I'll leave you with my favourite quote.

 "Gameplay is what we do.
 Story is why we do it."